drk1wi/blog.github.io/_posts/2019-05-29-tor-ip-disclosure-through-http-301-cache-poisoning.md

 iptables -t nat -I POSTROUTING -p tcp --dport 80 -j SNAT --to modlishka_ip_address:80
 ```

 Another approach, might rely on injecting modified JavaScript with embed tracking URLS into the relevant non-TLS responses and setting up the right Cache control headers (e.g. to 'Cache-Control: max-age=31536000').
-However, it would rely on a single non-TLS domain and wouldn't that effective.
+However, it would rely on a single non-TLS domain and wouldn't be that effective.

 ### Conclusions